KeyanSong/431-2018/calendar.md

 # Calendar

-This is an initial and tentative draft of the calendar for Dr. Love's Section 1 of 431 in Fall 2018.
-It will be replaced in time by a far more detailed document.
-All class meetings are scheduled for 1:00 PM to 2:15 PM in room E321 in the Robbins building at the School of Medicine.
+This is the calendar for Dr. Love's Section 1 of 431 in Fall 2018.
+All class meetings are scheduled for 1:00 PM to 2:15 PM in room E321-323 on the third floor of the Robbins building at the School of Medicine.

 The early classes (especially Classes 2-6) are more about R and R Studio than about "statistics".
 Once everyone's gotten rolling, our approach changes a bit to focus more on statistical concerns, and less on the technology.